ImperialCollegeLondon/ReCoDE-BLE-Neighbour-Discovery-Protocol-nRF52/docs/BLEnd.md

 #  What is BLEnd?
-Theoretical Foundations and Demo Implementation
+Theoretical Foundations

 > **Note:** If you're completely new to BLE, please first read the document [BLE Advertising and Scanning: What You Need to Know](BLE_background_1.md) to ensure a clear understanding of the BLE scanning, advertising, and discovery process.